oskariorg/oskari-documentation/10 Enabling modules/00120-HowToEnableWFST.md

 <pre class="event-code-block">
 <code>

-Find out a wfs layer, which is enabled to wfs-t or import your own layer to Oskari Geoserver (e.g. with shp2pgsql-gui.exe) Add 'Edit' right  to that layer in Oskari Layer Rights method.
+Find out a wfs layer, which is enabled to wfs-t or import your own layer to Oskari (e.g. with shp2pgsql-gui.exe) Add 'Edit' right  to that layer in Oskari Layer Rights method.
 Then select the wfst layer in Oskari and the 'feature editor' link is available in layer selection.